About Debbie Stabenow

 Senator Stabenow's leadership was recognized by the Michigan Association of Chiefs of Police and the Michigan Association of Fire Chiefs, both of whom have called her their Legislator of the Year.
 The Great Lakes Maritime Task Force has also named her their Great Lakes Legislator of the Year.

 A musician at heart, Senator Stabenow sings and plays both the piano and the guitar.
 She grew up performing with her family in church and at many community functions.
 Her home is in Lansing where she is a lifelong United Methodist and a member of Grace United Methodist Church.
-She has two grown children, Todd and Michelle; a daughter-in-law, Sara; a son-in-law, Scott; and three beautiful grandchildren.
+She has two grown children, Todd and Michelle; a daughter-in-law, Sara; a son-in-law, Scott; and four beautiful grandchildren.